4d/docs/docs/ORDA/glossary.md

 ## Generic class

 Built-in class for ORDA objects such as entities, or dataclasses.
-Functions and properties of generic classes are automatically available in data model classes, e.g. `EmployeeEntity`.
+Functions and properties of generic classes are automatically available in user extended classes, e.g. `EmployeeEntity`.

 ## Lazy loading